Woodshop Diaries

 Floating shelf side pieces ready to attach with glue and brad nails

-Use clamps to make any adjustments or pull any pieces square as needed.
-While the glue dries, move onto the next steps.
+You can use clamps to make any adjustments or pull any pieces tight as needed.
+If there are some gaps, don’t panic!

 RELATED: Check out how to make your own 2x2s in this post!